Forest Town, Mansfield

-Forest Town is an area within Mansfield, Nottinghamshire, England.
+Forest Town is a suburb within Mansfield, Nottinghamshire, England.
 Forest Town used to be a village but after continuous development it is no longer a separate entity, nowadays being simply an area within Mansfield.

+History

 An old part of Forest Town known as The Avenues is the high-density housing built as homes for the workers from the nearby Crown Farm Colliery (also known as 'Mansfield Colliery'), once a major employer.
 After closure of the coal mine in early 1988, the site has gradually been transformed to accommodate manufacturing in a variety of units on an industrial estate.